kkm24132/BRUG/README.md

 # 1. Deep Learning using R

-P.S. - Please refer to the DeepLearning_using_R.pdf for details.
+- P.S: Please refer to the DeepLearning_using_R.pdf for details.
-Objective is to provide a very high level view about Deep learning and some packages in R. Example of MNIST dataset can be leveraged to showcase the use of R using various libraries.
+- Objective is to provide a very high level view about Deep learning and some packages in R. Example of MNIST dataset can be leveraged to showcase the use of R using various libraries.

 # 2. Packages / Libraries in R

-P.S. - Below does not involve entire exhaustive list.
-Covers some key and important packages that can be used and helpful.
+- P.S.: The following list does not involve entire exhaustive list.
+However, the intent is to provide some key and important packages that are used and helpful in most CRISP-DM phases.

 ## Data Manipulation Packages